git --version git --version --build-options uname -a

 start command (thanks to case insensitivity).

-For example, to open the current directory in Windows File
+To open the current directory in Windows File Explorer, run:

 start . 👆 Notice this dot (.)

-To open an HTML file in your default web browser, use something like this:
+To open an HTML file in your default web browser, run something like this:

 To find out the environment variables available to Git Bash, run: